rustsec/advisory-db/EXAMPLE_ADVISORY.md

 This is an example template for a RustSec advisory.
 Please copy this to `crates/<crate-name>` and rename it to `RUSTSEC-0000-0000.md`.

-In this section of the advisory you can write an extended description of the vulnerability, will be converted into HTML and rendered at
+In this section of the advisory, you can write an extended description of the vulnerability, will be converted into HTML and rendered at
 <https://rustsec.org>.